bxparks/AceTime/examples/MemoryBenchmark/README.md

 In v1.7.4+, `ExtendedZoneProcessor.compareTransitionToMatch()` was modified to
 detect an exact equality between a `Transition` and its `MatchingEra` if any of the 3 time stamp versions ('w', 's', 'u') are equal.
 Adds about 120-150 bytes of flash on 8-bit and 32-bit processors.
+But removing `originalTransitionTime` from `Transition` decreases flash usage by about 20 bytes.

 ## Arduino Nano